 Some factors that may cause an increase in the risk of developing ovarian cancer include:

-• Age: more common as age progresses and after the menopause
+• Age: This form of cancer is more common as women age older and have experienced the menopause.

 The main types of ovarian cancer are: